TestardR/Gatsby-My_Second_Blog/content/pages/contacts.md

 socialImage: '/media/dancer1.jpg'
 ---

 Hi, I am Romain.
 I am currently building applications [@Bluenove](https://bluenove.com/en/).
-Among all the projects at Bluenove, we contribute and maintain [@Assembl](https://gitlab.com/assembl/assembl), the open source project.
+Among all the projects at Bluenove, we contribute to and maintain [@Assembl](https://gitlab.com/assembl/assembl), the open source project.

 My technical background involves a lot of **JavaScript**, **TypeScript**, and **Python**.
 For the past three years, I have been working on web apps using **React**, **Node**, and **Django**.